davnn/little-data/index.md

 | [Sensor4b](#sensor4b)                 | Detect different defects (outliers) using sensor point 4 on machine 'b' | 1,000  | 30       | 1440  |
 | [Sensor4c](#sensor4c)                 | Detect different defects (outliers) using sensor point 4 on machine 'c' | 1,000  | 30       | 1440  |

-For each dataset, we provide a plot showing the best ROC AUC result for a specific sampling/prototype fraction with the corresponding best value of k.
-You can see the individual results for each dataset below.
+In addition to the individual dataset results, we provide plots depicting the score variances in relation to the outlier fractions of the dataset on the [bottom of the page](#score-variance-and-outlier-fraction).

 In case there are any questions, please contact the author at firstname.lastname@bmw.com.